ptrkbrgmn/specs2-acceptance-test-example/README.md

 Install Scala and sbt

 ## Test case ##
-Acceptance test of for fetching a single video from Klaras REST API
+Acceptance test of for fetching a single video from Klaras REST API:
 Given there is a video added to ElasticSearch with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw'
 When fetching a video with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw'

-Then response should contain the right json data
+Then response should contain the right json body

 ```json
 {